In this article:

 Allergic reactions are the most common cause of itchy eyes.
 Therefore, it is important to identify the factors that trigger your allergies and avoid contact with them.

-These irritants may include pollen, wind, cigarette smoke, dry air, chemicals, dust, strong odors, and prolonged screen time.
+Eye irritants include pollen, wind, cigarette smoke, dry air, chemicals, dust, strong odors, and prolonged screen time.
 Blinking often can help lubricate your eyes and remove any allergens or irritants.

 You can also take the following steps to limit exposure to allergens: